Chapter 6 Health Care Abroad

 - Antidiarrheal medication (such as loperamide [Imodium] or bismuth subsalicylate [Pepto-Bismol])

 - Packets of oral rehydration salts for dehydration

 - Mild laxative

-- Treatment for upper respiratory tract discomfort:
+- Treatment for mild upper respiratory tract conditions:

 - Decongestant, alone or in combination with antihistamine

 - Anti–motion sickness medication

 - Disposable latex-free gloves (≥2 pairs)